Andrew G. Ryder, PhD

 B.Sc.
 (Psychology, University of Toronto)

-I received dual training in clinical psychology and cultural psychology, along with sustained exposure to the interdisciplinary field of transcultural psychiatry.
-As such, my scholarly work aims to integrate these disciplines, particularly through empirical contributions falling under two broad and interrelated themes.
+I have dual training in clinical psychology and cultural psychology, along with sustained exposure to the interdisciplinary field of transcultural psychiatry.
+As such, my scholarly work aims to integrate these disciplines, particularly through empirical contributions falling under three broad and interrelated themes.
 First, I study the cultural shaping of emotions and emotional disorders, with an emphasis on East Asian societies: China, Korea, and Japan.
 Second, I study the acculturation process and its implications for mental health in migrants to Montreal, focusing in particular on the development of better assessment tools to measure key aspects of acculturation.
-These two themes are united by the subfield of Cultural-Clinical Psychology, which I am helping to develop and promote through collaborative conceptual work.
+Third, I study best practices for evidence-based psychological interventions that are transcultural and transdiagnostic.
+These three themes are united by the subfield of Cultural-Clinical Psychology, which I am helping to develop and promote through collaborative conceptual work.

 Cultural Psychology (PSYC424)